-To test reproducibility at the State level, we implemented random sampling of sizes 2,000, 5,000, and 10,000 stratified by county.
+To test reproducibility at the State level, we implemented random sampling of sizes 2,000, 5,000, and 10,000, stratified by county.
 We stratified by county to ensure the sample was representative of the population and to avoid the possible bias from simple random sampling because counties might differ markedly in patient characteristics and the outcome retention metrics.
-For example, if the eligible population for a metric in a given State is 50 percent in County A, 20 percent in County B, and 30 percent in County C, then the sample composition when resampling using 2,000 observations comprises 1,000 (i.e., 2,000\0.5) observations from County A, 400 (i.e., 2,000\0.2) observations from County B, and 600 (i.e., 2,000\0.3) observations from County C. Three samples of each size were then used to calculate the metric and assess similarities across samples within a State.
+For example, if the eligible population for a metric in a given State is 50 percent in County A, 20 percent in County B, and 30 percent in County C, then the sample composition when resampling using 2,000 observations comprises 1,000 (i.e., 20000.5) observations from County A, 400 (i.e., 20000.2) observations from County B, and 600 (i.e., 20000.3) observations from County C. Three samples of each size were then used to calculate the metric and assess similarities across samples within a State.

 Given that each of the samples within each State and county are independent, we used Greenwood's method for variances (and confidence bounds) of differences (Greenwood, 1926; Hosmer, Lemeshow, May, 2011).
 With multiple samples, we estimated pairwise differences among these samples and the width of the resulting 95 percent confidence interval of these differences.
-The small confidence intervals of each metric in each State indicate a high degree of reliability (see Reliability Table in the Supporting Documents).
+The small confidence intervals of each metric in each State indicate a high degree of reliability (see Supporting Documents for reliability table).